Consumers may be under the impression paying bills on time means you will have a good credit score; and, under certain conditions, that may be true.

 Although potential lenders have no way of knowing what you charge on your credit accounts, the credit card company which advanced you the cash may penalize you for getting a cash advance.
 Your credit line may later be reduced if your credit card company believes you are having financial difficulty.

-The main issue with a cash advance is that a cash advance is immediately added to your debt balance.
-Once this occurs your available credit is lowered and using more than 30% of your available credit can lower your credit score.
+The main issue with a cash advance is they are immediately added to your debt balance.
+Once this occurs your available credit is lowered and using more than 30% of your available credit can result in a decrease in your credit scores.

 Never missing a payment is great for your credit score but if you find it challenging to get new credit, lenders may be scared off by these red flags.